Francisco Morazán: Defeat

-On March 18, 1840 Morazán made a last attempt to restore the 'Union'.
+On 18 March 1840 Morazán made a last attempt to restore the 'Union'.
 He gathered what he thought were enough Salvadoran forces to face Carrera, and with them marched to Guatemala.
 Once positioned, Morazán moved in from the south, striking towards the capital.
 Carrera pulled most of his own force out of the capital, leaving only a small, very visible garrison inside.
 Morazán jumped in, slaughtered much of the bait, then found himself assaulted from all directions by Carrera's main force of about 5,000 men.

 The battle became notorious for its savagery and revealed the ruthless side of Carrera. whose Indians sang Salve Regina, and shouted "Long Live Carrera!", "Death to Morazán!"
 By the next morning, Morazán was running out of ammunition.
 He then ordered an increase in fire from three corners of the plaza, in order to attract attention, while he himself slipped out through the fourth corner of the plaza with a small escort, to escape back to El Salvador.

 This time, the general did not have the support he needed from the common people, as he had had in 1830.
 The 'Liberal reforms' had not produced enough results for the citizenry; moreover, they resented some of these reforms.
 This was the case with the Livingston Code, which changed the system of taxation, among other reforms.
 As for the 'Liberals', they were too busy fighting among themselves that even former liberal president, José Francisco Barrundia had joined Rafael Carrera.
-Morazán's defeat was so decisive that on March 27, he deposited the headquarters of the State in the hands of director José Antonio Canas and directed a proclamation to the people of El Salvador.
+Morazán's defeat was so decisive that on March 27, he deposited the headquarters of the State in the hands of director Antonio José Cañas and directed a proclamation to the people of El Salvador.
 Morazán did not want to cause any more problems for the Salvadorans.
 With Francisco Morazán's final defeat, the hopes of a Central American federation vanished.